-- Ask employee if they want to work shift
+Ask the employee if they want to work the shift

-- If yes, process stops, if no call next employee
+If yes, the process stops, if no, call the next employee

-Not only is this method resource and time consuming on the person/persons who are performing it, but also for the department who is experiencing the absence of an employee, as they have the greater pressure to delivering quality care while short staffed.
-The good news is, this pressure can be relieved by automating some, or all, of the above steps.
-More good news is the method of communicating unfilled shifts to employees can be done by not only a phone call, but also through SMS text messaging, email, and employee self-service through integrated websites.
+Not only is this method resource and time consuming on the person/persons who are performing it, but also for the department who is experiencing the absence of an employee, as they have the greater pressure to deliver quality care while short-staffed.
+The good news is, this pressure can be relieved by scheduling automation, as it will automate some, or all, of the above steps.
+More good news is the method of communicating unfilled shifts to employees can be done not only through a phone call, but also through SMS text messaging, email, and employee self-service through integrated websites.
 Even more good news, all these methods can communicate unfilled shifts to employees within a few minutes of each other and without the need for a staff scheduler, scheduling clerk, or employee to be on the call-out end.

 Phone Call/Interactive Voice Recording (IVR)

 As mentioned previously, with automated callouts, there no longer has to be a staff scheduler, staffing clerk, or an employee, on the callout end.
 This task can now be performed by the Interactive Voice Recording (IVR) system.
 The IVR computer-generated voice reads unfilled shift information to the employee from a pre-written script, and the employee has the option to:

 Employee responses are recorded through the phone call and automatically entered into the system.

 Short Message Service (SMS)/Texting